 #1: Glossy Pumpkin Spice Copper Lob

 Try a pumpkin spice copper long bob if you love vibrant hair.
-Dyeing your hair a vibrant copper is fun but will require lots of upkeep on your end and more frequent trips to the hair salon.
-Make sure to invest in good hair products and only shampoo 1-2 times per week in cold water.
-Style with loose curls and a shine spray to give your hair a glossy finish.
+Dyeing your hair a vibrant copper is fun but will require lots of upkeep and frequent trips to the hair salon.
+Invest in good hair products and only shampoo 1-2 times per week in cold water—style with loose curls and a shine spray to give your hair a glossy finish.

 Consider a spicy copper red hair color.
 Copper will give you an elevated, sophisticated look.
 Ask for a level and tone of copper red that suits your skin tone and a root melt.
 Having depth at the root makes your copper look dimensional.
 Plus, it works great with darker hair tones.
 A demi-permanent color will reflect a lot of shine and add longevity to your color.

 Copper and blonde hair highlights are a beautiful and unique way to add depth and dimension to any style.
-For a truly show-stopping look, ask your colorist for a combo of warm and cool tones.
+Ask your colorist for a combo of warm and cool tones for a truly show-stopping look.
 These should range from golden blonde to a vibrant copper shade.
-This color is best achieved when the highlights are woven in the hair in a natural pattern.
+This color is best achieved when the highlights are woven into the hair in a natural pattern.
 So it’s essential to avoid heavy sections or a block of color.
-With the correct care and regular trips to the salon, this color can be easily maintained.
+This color can be easily maintained with the correct care and regular visits to the salon.

 A copper makeover is a perfect way to give your fine hair an edgy new look.
 Warm, golden, and copper hues playing with the contrast of light and dark can make your features stand out.
-For your new color choice, it’s best to avoid using too much heat styling.
+For your new color choice, avoiding using too much heat styling is best.
 The color can quickly become dull and lifeless.